 Having an understanding of the hardware layout of the HPCC enables you to understand where your files are, what disks you should use for your data and how your program will run.
 Below is a schematic of the HPC layout.

 Everyone logs into the “login node”.
 From there you submit your job using a PBS job submission script.
 The “head node” manages all the jobs distributed over all the “compute nodes”.
 The PBS scheduler running on the head node will assign your job to one of the compute nodes.

 Your home directory under

 It is mounted over the network by the login node and all the compute nodes.

 Thus your home directory

 /shared/homes/XXXXXX (where XXXXXX is your

-This is why within your PBS submission script you should copy your input files to the
+This is also why within your PBS submission script you should copy your input

 /scratch/.
 A node can read and write to its local SSD disk much faster than over the network.